 "They put them up in the locker room prior to the game just to think of some inspiration and realize the game is more than a regular football game," said the American Cancer Society's Coaches v.
 Cancer coordinator Janice Portlock.

 Then, at the game itself, the players sported pink socks and wristbands on the field in support of Breast Cancer Awareness Month.
-Meanwhile, the cheerleaders canvassed the stands, collecting funds from spectators to be
+Meanwhile, the cheerleaders canvassed the stands, collecting funds from spectators to be put towards the cause.
+Due to the weather, the fundraising was cut short.

 "I had to send (the cheerleaders) home at halftime because they were standing in two inches of water," said Guerriero.
 "They have a competition on Saturday so I really couldn't have them getting sick," she said at the time.